upscalesoftware/http-server-mock/README.md

 Rules are being evaluated against the request one by one in a _declared order_ until the first match is found.
 Once matched successfully, a response from the matched rule is returned and further processing stops.

-Rule evaluation is done by checking an incoming request for presence of _all_ of declared request properties.
+Rule evaluation is done by checking an incoming request for presence of declared request properties.
-In order to match, the request needs to contain _at least_ all of the declared request properties.
+In order to match, the request needs to contain matching values for _at least all_ of the properties.
-For key-value properties presence of all of the declared values in the request is necessary.
+For key-value properties presence of all of the declared pairs in the request is necessary.
-Presence of additional values not mentioned in the configuration is permitted and has no effect.
+Presence of additional data not mentioned in the configuration is permitted and has no effect.

 **Note:** Rules with specific properties need to precede generic one having the same subset of properties.
 Otherwise, a generic rule will match before evaluation of a specific rule, effectively suppressing the latter.